zmuranaka/hypergeometric-calculator-js/README.md

 images
 &nbsp;&nbsp;&nbsp;&nbsp;This folder contains the GitHub logo.
 scripts
-&nbsp;&nbsp;&nbsp;&nbsp;This folder contains the JavaScript that runs solves the hypergeometric distribution.
+&nbsp;&nbsp;&nbsp;&nbsp;This folder contains the JavaScript that solves the hypergeometric distribution.
 styles
 &nbsp;&nbsp;&nbsp;&nbsp;This folder contains the stylesheet for the website.